zigbee-alliance/distributed-compliance-ledger/docs/pool-upgrade-how-to.md

    augmented by a new upgrade handler which will handle an upgrade to this new version.
 This upgrade handler must have a unique name which will serve as the name of the upgrade to this new version.
-2. A ledger height not reached yet at which all the nodes in the pool must be upgraded to the new application version is chosen.
+2. [Trustees] **Upgrade Height**: A ledger height not reached yet at which all the nodes in the pool must be upgraded to the new application version is chosen.
 3. SHA-256 or SHA-512 checksums of the new application version binaries for supported platforms are calculated.